hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 `Köln$$0https://nwbib.de/spatial#Q365`

-The resulting catalog data looks like this (an an XML-based export format):
+The resulting catalog data looks like this (in an XML-based export format):

 ```xml
 <datafield tag="700" ind1="n" ind2="1">